Configuring UEFI Secure Boot

-StarlingX currently does not support switching from legacy to UEFI mode after a system has been installed.
+StarlingX currently does not support switching from legacy (Bios) to UEFI mode after a server has been installed.
 Doing so requires a reinstallation of the system.
-This also means that upgrading from a legacy install to a secure boot install (UEFI) is not supported.
+This also means that upgrading from a legacy (Bios) install to a secure boot install (UEFI) is not supported.

-When upgrading a StarlingX system from a version which does not support secure boot to a version that does, do not enable secure boot in UEFI firmware until the upgrade is complete.
+When upgrading a StarlingX server from a version which does not support secure boot to a version that does, do not enable secure boot in UEFI firmware until the upgrade is complete.

-For each node that is going to use secure boot, you must populate the StarlingX public certificate/key in the UEFI Secure Boot authorized database in accordance with the board manufacturer’s process.
-This must be done for each node before starting installation.
+For each server that is going to use secure boot, do the following in accordance with the board manufacturer’s documentation:

-You may need to work with your hardware vendor to have the certificate installed.
+You may need to work with your hardware vendor to have the KEK and database certificates installed.

 There is often an option in the UEFI setup utility which allows a user to browse to a file containing a certificate to be loaded in the authorized database.
 This option may be hidden in the UEFI setup utility unless UEFI mode is enabled, and secure boot is enabled.